jameskelleher/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 The mean total steps taken per day is still 10766.19, but the median is now 10766.19, the same as the mean.
-This makes sense, as we've added eight more days to the dataset where the total number of steps is equal to the mean number of steps
+This makes sense, as we've added eight more days to the dataset where the total number of steps is equal to the mean number of steps.
+This is clearly visible in the new histogram.

 ## Are there differences in activity patterns between weekdays and weekends?